EDCD/EDDI/SpeechResponder/Variables.md

 Information about your squadron carrier (if purchased) is available under the *squadronCarrier* object.

-Any values might be missing, depending on EDDI's configuration and the information avaialable about the squadron carrier.
+Any values might be missing, depending on EDDI's configuration and the information available about the squadron carrier.
+Information is likely to be sparse if you are not the squadron carrier owner.

 Values are the same as for the fleet carrier.
 ___